 Social distancing.
 Guests should stay at least six feet away from other people from outside of your home.

 Wearing a mask.
-The Museum recommends that non-vaccinated guests wear a mask while visiting to keep our guests and staff safe.
+Museum staff will wear masks and we recommend that all guests wear a mask while visiting to keep everyone safe.

 Sanitizing stations.
 Hand sanitizing stations are available throughout the Museum.

 Have a question, ask!
 Museum staff are here to keep you safe and answer any questions or concerns you might have.